 One of the police officers opened the gateway.
 Before crossing into North Macedonia, each person was hit on the legs with batons by the three officers.

 “Here.
 In leg.
 Because he know [I‘m] very bad injured.”

 The group of 12 then walked into Greece to Polykastro for approximately three hours.
 From there, they took a bus to Thessaloniki.

-In Thessaloniki, the respondent went to a hospital.
+In Thessaloniki, the respondent said he went to a hospital.
 There, an x-ray confirmed his broken bones and dislocated shoulder (see images below).
 The respondent’s arm was put in plaster and he got two slings for support.
 The doctor informed him that he might need to have surgery in a few weeks.
 The respondent remarked that he is unable to pay for the surgery.